anna-trojanowska/annatrojanowska.ca/README.md

 ### A little about me.

-I am a graphic designer and illustrator  with a quirky personality.
-I love a good laugh and try to find humour in everyday things.
-My passion is illustration and concept design and my goal is to breathe life into my illustrations using motion graphics.
+I am a graphic designer, an illustrator, and the type of person that notices the flowers bloom.
+I’m inspired by the unconventional and I always find a reason to laugh.
+My passions are illustration and concept design, and my goal is to breathe life into my work using motion graphics.

 - [holla@annatrojanowska.ca](mailto:holla@annatrojanowska.ca)
 - [GitHub](https://github.com/anna-trojanowska)